Dissecting Quantum Phase Transition in the Transverse Ising Model: Conclusion and Discussion

-We provide a pattern picture obtained by performing successively two diagonalizations to analyze well-studied QPT in the transverse-field Ising model.
-The patterns consist of single-body lattice operators weighted by pattern wavefunctions obtained by the first diagonalization.
-Through the analysis of the energy contributions of the different patterns to the ground state and the first excited state obtained by the second diagonalization, it is shown that different patterns play different roles in the process of the QPT from the paramagnetic phase in the weak interaction regime to the ferromagnetic phase in the strong interaction regime.
-The histogram of the patterns' occupancy with different Ising interactions further uncovers in an intuitive way why and how the QPT takes place.
+We introduce a pattern picture, obtained through two successive diagonalizations, to analyze the well-studied QPT in the TIM.
+The patterns are constructed from single-body lattice operators weighted by pattern eigenvectors obtained from the first diagonalization.
+Through the analysis of the energy contributions of the patterns to the ground state as obtained by the second diagonalization, it is shown that different patterns play different roles in the microscopic process of the analogue of QPT from the paramagnetic phase in the weak interaction regime to the ferromagnetic phase in the strong interaction regime.
+Furthermore, the patterns' occupancy with different Ising interactions uncovers the microscopic process of the analogue of phase transition in an intuitive way.
+Remarkably, the critical point is precisely identified by the first-order derivatives of the pattern components of the ground state energy.

-Although the present work is limited to small lattice size, it has practical interest on quantum simulations \cite{Georgescu2014}, which can be applied to test our pattern picture, characterizing the energy competitions between different patterns and their roles in the process of the QPT.
-Extensions to higher dimensions and other models involving phase transitions and comparison with the conventional formulations of phase transitions are left for future works.
+Although the one-dimensional TIM can be exactly solved using the Jordan-Winger transformation, the pattern picture is not confined to exactly solvable model.
+We have successfully extended this approach to other spin models, including the one-dimensional TIM with a longitudinal field \cite{Yang2023a}, the one-dimensional axial next-nearest-neighbor Ising model in a transverse field \cite{Yang2023c} and the one-dimensional anisotropic quantum XY model with a transverse field \cite{Yang2023d}.
+For two-dimensional systems, we have applied the pattern picture to frustrated models such as the $J_1$-$J_2$ Heisenberg model on the square lattice\cite{Yang2023e} and the Shastry-Sutherland model \cite{Yang2024a}.
+Extensions to other models exhibiting phase transitions and comparisons to conventional formulations of phase transitions are left for future works.

+Additionally, due to its simplicity and fundamental nature, the TIM holds significant practical relevance for quantum simulations \cite{Georgescu2014}.
+These experimental platforms may provide an opportunity to test our pattern picture, particularly in characterizing the energy competitions between different patterns and elucidating their roles in the microscopic process of QPT.